-We also deliver joint training for family members, including siblings and grandparents to enable them as a family to have the tools they need to be resilient and less reliant on paid support.
-We can signpost families to other support networks, independent advocacy, finance and benefits advice.
+We can deliver joint training for family members, including siblings and grandparents, to enable them as a family to have the tools they need to be resilient and less reliant on paid support.
+We can signpost families to other support networks, independent advocacy, finance, and benefits advice.

-We always encourage children to be children first and to share all the experiences that their siblings and non-disabled peers would as part of their own childhood.
-We ask families and young people to share their dreams and aspirations with us so we can work together on achieving the things that are really important to them.
-We support young people in transition, helping them to prepare for adulthood, and can continue to provide support through our adult services if required.
+Above all, we encourage children to be children first and to share all the experiences that their siblings and non-disabled peers would as part of their own childhood.
+We ask families, children, and young people to share their dreams and aspirations with us so we can work together on achieving the things that are most important to them.

 "Jake has just reached his 17th birthday.
 Now a young man, the importance of the transition period from school to adulthood becomes increasingly evident.
 It is hard to believe but reassuring, that Brandon Trust has been very much part of Jake's development over the past five years.